Back in Stock Automation: How Marketers Can Manage Supply and Demand Issues Amid the Coronavirus Outbreak | Coronavirus Series

 Similarly, for companies that currently have unexpected restock windows and high demand, having multiple touches attributed to back in stock automations is critical because once items are available again, they could sell out quickly.

 Until there are no longer logistical complications associated with coronavirus, marketers must plan ahead for inventory problems, which means it’s important to make it easy for customers to re-enter into these segments if an item sells out over and over again.

-Additionally, when shoppers are signing up for multiple back in stock waitlists consecutively, as customers do when shopping with Frankie’s Bikinis, they’re making their intent apparent.
+Another advantage of back in stock campaigns is that, when shoppers are signing up for multiple back in stock waitlists consecutively, as customers do when shopping with Frankie’s Bikinis, they’re making their intent apparent.

 Whereas third-party sellers are being forced to price gouge because of the amount of interest they’re receiving, back in stock emails only send to a group of subscribers who have shown further intent to buy.
 This could help to combat nefarious price hikes by showing brands which shoppers will wait out the product release versus those who have sought out a competitor and perhaps already made their purchase.